 If you are unsure of which option to choose, consider the information provided below.
 It is important to consider both solutions, and how each may affect different areas of your life.
 It is an important decision which must be carefully considered so that you can make the right choice.

-How will a bankruptcy or IVA affect home rental or ownership?
+How will an IVA affect home rental or ownership?

 Depending on whether you own or rent your home, a bankruptcy and an IVA will have different effects on your home.